Ashton's Circus

+Ashton's Circus, also known as Circus Joseph Ashton after 1998, was one of several circus-related operations operated by the Ashton family in Australia.
+Ashton's Circus was the longest-surviving circus in Australia, predating most others in the English-speaking world.

+History

-Ashton's Circus, also known as Circus Joseph Ashton after 2000, is one of the Ashton's Circus family companies.
-Ashton's Circus was the longest-surviving circus in Australia, pre-dating most others in the English-speaking world.
-It was founded in Hobart, Tasmania, in 1847 by Thomas Mollor, and acquired in February 1850 by James Henry Ashton, a former convict who was sent to Van Diemen's Land (Tasmania) under his real name of Golden Ashton.
-The circus operated as the Royal Amphitheatre or Royal Circus.
+The circus was originally founded in Hobart, Tasmania, in 1847 by Thomas Mollor, and acquired in 1850 by James Henry Ashton, then using his birth name Golden Ashton.
+The circus originally operated as the Royal Amphitheatre or Royal Circus.